qroam/web-document-discourse-parsing/README.md

-# web-document-discourse-parsing
+# WebDP: Web-Document-Discourse-Parsing

-This is the repository of web document discourse parsing.
+This is the repository of web document discourse parsing, source code of a paper to be published at findings of ACL 2023.
+In this paper we proposed a new task named WebDP, for facilitating research on discourse parsing of current-days' web-documents on the internet, revealing their free-styled discourse organization and leaveraging their semi-structured information.

 Our code and data will be coming soon.

-# requirements
+# Requirements
 ```
  conda create --name [environment_name] python==3.9